Bwar/Nebula/README.md

 <a name="Documentation"></a>
 ## Documentation
-   The complete documentation for Nebula is available: [Nebula documentation](https://github.com/Bwar/Nebula/wiki)
+   The complete documentation for Nebula is available: [Nebula documentation](https://bwar.github.io/Nebula) and [Nebula wiki](https://github.com/Bwar/Nebula/wiki)

 <a name="DependOn"></a>
 ## Depend on